MoonLightOri/my-own-modded-DRG-difficulties/Interstellar/WIP Interstellar Features (b48).md

     + 1 Extra resupply (~60N) on Eggs, Dreadnought Cocoon and Black Box.
     + 0.4 Extra resupply (~25N) on Deep Scan and Morkite Well.
     + Unchanged in Mini-Mules and Morkite.
-  This value is also compatible with current Main objective if they have nitra multiplier support, calculated additively.
+    + Side Note: This value is also compatible with current Main objective if they have nitra multiplier support, calculated additively.
 - Disabled player headbounces.
 - Banned Blood Sugar, Low Gravity, Duck and Cover, Ebonite Outbreak and Lithophage Outbreak warnings.